Mediators/UnreliableGuide/README.md

  * Install [dtack](http://aminet.net/package/util/misc/dtack) and place it in `S:Startup-sequence` before anything touches the Mediator (i.e. at least before any `DEVS:Monitors` files are loaded)
     * Note that dtack may cause issues with Warp3D.
 If anyone would like to explain why dtack is able to help, we would love to place a thorough explanation here!

+## 5 Power

+As it relates to power there are two major varieties of Mediators, those that support 3.3V natively and those that do not.

+* 5V only versions include the original Mediator through the MK2 for A3000 and A4000.
+These do not supply 3.3V power to the PCI slots and 3.3V only PCI cards require modifications to the boards or the Mediator busboard itself.

+* 3.3V Black MK3 "Black" Edition are the new versions manufactured since 2014.
+These supply 3.3V power to the PCI slots via a 3 amp VRM mounted on the busboard itself.
+This should supply 10W load to the PCI slots.
+This is only sufficient for a Radeon and another low power PowerPC card like the KillerNIC.
+On Desktop models while under load if you notice the backside of the busboard (opposite the VRM) is extremely hot you should reconsider your configuration.